YOzaz/Laravel-SwiftMailer/README.md

 ## About

-This package works in two possible error-safe modes: sends STOP command after every email is sent (default behaviour), and/or sends RESET/STOP+START commands before every email is sent.
+This package works in two possible error-safe modes: sends STOP command after every email is sent, and/or sends RESET/STOP+START commands before every email is sent.
+As a default, both modes are activated (so called "aggressive" mode).
 Such approach ensures SMTP connection is closed to avoid timeouts and broken pipes, or maintains it active for whole application living cycle.
 This is extremely important for long-living applications.
 E.g. when emails are sent through [Beanstalkd](https://github.com/kr/beanstalkd) + [Supervisor](http://supervisord.org/) + [Laravel Queue Daemon Worker](http://laravel.com/docs/4.2/queues#daemon-queue-worker) architecture, Laravel application never quits - therefore SMTP connection is kept active and timeouts after some time.
 Stopping, resetting and/or restarting SMTP connection automaticaly solves this problem in general.

 **N.B.** While auto-reset feature is great, sometimes it's not a preferred behaviour.
 Be sure to check your SMTP server configuration before using this package.